A BRIEF HISTORY OF 18TH CENTURY BRITAIN

 At the end of the 18th century a group of Evangelical Christians called the Clapham Sect were formed.
 They campaigned for an end to slavery and cruel sports.
 They were later called the Clapham Sect because so many of them lived in Clapham.

-The Industrial Revolution
+The Industrial Revolution in the 18th Century

+In the late 18th century everyday life in Britain was transformed by the industrial revolution.
+Towns, industry, and trade had been growing for centuries but about 1780 economic growth took off.
+Economic growth was helped by vast improvements in transport.
+In the early and mid 18th century many turnpike roads were built.
+Local turnpike trusts were formed.
+They maintained a road and charged people to travel on it.
+In the late 18th century a network of canals was built.
+One of the first was built for the Duke of Bridgewater by James Brindley.
+It opened in 1761 from Worsley to Manchester.
 A number of technological advances made the revolution possible.
 In 1709 Abraham Darby (1677-1717), who owned an ironworks, began using coke instead of charcoal to melt iron ore.
 (It was a much more efficient fuel).
 Darby and his family kept the new fuel secret for a time but in the late 18th century the practice spread.

-The first industry to become mechanised was the textile industry.
+Meanwhile in 1698 Thomas Savery made the first steam engine.
+From 1712 Thomas Newcomen made steam engines to pump water from coal mines.
+Then, in 1769, James Watt patented a more efficient steam engine and in the 1780s it was adapted to power machinery.
+The first industry to become mechanized was the textile industry.
 In 1771 Richard Arkwright opened a cotton-spinning mill with a machine called a water frame, which was powered by a water mill.
 Then, in 1779, Samuel Crompton invented a new cotton-spinning machine called a spinning mule.
-Finally in 1785 Edmund Cartwright invented a loom that could be powered by a steam engine.
-As a result of these new inventions cotton production boomed.
+Finally, in 1785 Edmund Cartwright invented a loom that could be powered by a steam engine.
+As a result of these new inventions, cotton production boomed.

 Iron production also grew rapidly.
 In 1784 a man named Henry Cort (1740-1800) invented a much better way of making wrought iron.
 Until then men had to beat red hot iron with hammers to remove impurities.
 In 1784 Cort invented the puddling process.
 The iron was melted in an extremely hot furnace and stirred of 'puddled' to remove impurities.
 The result was a vast increase in iron production.